tokio-rs/website/content/docs/getting-started/reactor.md

 ### [`Remote`](#remote) {#remote}

-With [`Handle`] we're now able to retain a reference to the event loop without holding a [`Core`] itself.
+With [`Handle`], we're now able to retain a reference to the event loop without holding a [`Core`] itself.
 The [`Handle`] type itself, however, is not sendable across threads; it is only usable on the event loop thread itself, which gives substantial performance benefits.
 If you need to communicate with the event loop